grebaldi/nopun-ecs/docs/API.md

 This method will throw an error on the attempt of removing a component that has not been added before.

+### `entity.scene: Scene`

+Every entity holds a reference to the scene it was created in.

 ## System

 Systems manipulate component data by querying for entities based on their components.